 A trip to the Osumi Canyons, or the ‘Grand Canyon’ of Albania, is not to be missed for adventurers.
 The Osumi Canyon is the perfect place for white water rafting if you’re visiting Albania at the right time.
-If you’re staying in Berat for a few days, make sure you visit.

-The best time to explore Osumi is in Spring.
+The best time to explore Osumi is in spring.
 During these months, the water level is high enough to explore the entire canyon by water.
 You’ll paddle right by the canyon walls and float next to eight impressive waterfalls.
 For those after a thrill, there’s even the chance to go white water rafting.

 By the end of the summer, you won’t be able to see the canyon from the river as the water won’t be deep enough.
 If the water levels are low at the time of your visit, the canyon is just as beautiful from the top and you’ll still be able to swim in pools, hike, and enjoy its natural beauty.